-Statistics, as of end of July, 2020:
+Statistics, as of 2020

-The number of recipients is 119,437.
+The number of recipients is 162,271.
 Those are individuals that received 200 GEL benefit.

-Among those 119,437 individuals:
+Among those 162,271 individuals:

+78,975 individuals received benefit six times

+6,466 individuals received benefits five times

+6,869 individuals received benefits four times

-62,939 individuals received benefit three times
+14,068 individuals received benefit three times

-42,153 individuals received benefit two times
+28,365 individuals received benefit two times

-14,345 individuals received benefit once.
+27,528 individuals received benefit once.

+As of December 2020 - GEL 131,237,800 has been spent.
+In terms of returns related to unemployment benefits, overall, GEL 139,100 (compensation for 359 individuals) was returned to SESA.

-As of 68,711,700 has been spent.2.3 For one-off benefit to self-employed and informal workers
+2.3 For one-off benefit to self-employed and informal workers

 There are two sub-groups of the beneficiaries: (1) Registered self-employed and (2) Non-registered self-employed.

-(1) Examples of registered self- employed are small and micro business owners, individual entrepreneurs, and fixed who have registered their economic activities in Revenue Service.
+(1) Examples of registered self- employed are small and micro business owners, individual entrepreneurs, and fixed taxpayers who have registered their economic activities in Revenue Service.

 (2) Examples of non-registered self - employed are individuals who have not registered their economic activity in Revenue Service and are conducting economic activity informally.

 This second group also includes those citizens of Georgia who were self-employed outside Georgia (seasonal workers), and in 2019 crossed the border at least 60 times and / or in the period from March to October 2019 were outside Georgia for 30 to 120 calendar days, based on the information from the Ministry of Internal Affairs of Georgia, are also considered as non-registered self-employed.
+This sub-group was eligible in 2020 but will no longer be eligible based on the recent amendments (Resolutions N 720; 759; 829

 Note: registered and non-registered self-employed are not divided by economic activities, since some individuals conducting the same economic activity are registered in the RS, some are not (e.g. taxi drivers, baby sitters, hair-dressers, market sellers, etc).
 However, many individuals are conducting the same activities informally.